michaelsmueller/chicha/README.md

 **Events**

-The default view is by most upvoted events, with only events from today onwards shown.
+The default view is ordered by most upvoted events, with only events from today onwards shown.

 - Sort by start date or recently added
 - Filter by this week or this weekend